jumpinjackie/forge-e33-mod/design/BLUE.md

 ### Design Notes

  - In the game Francois is Esquie's "neighbor" and is in possession of one of the rocks that Esquie desires.
-Francois was created by Clea and is forever longing for her return.
+Francois was created by Clea and is forever longing for her return into the canvas.
  - Mechanically speaking:
     - Affinity for Clea Planeswalkers is simply added for flavor purposes.
 There is only one Clea Planeswalker in this set.
     - It has defender as the game portrayal has him in a stationary position that never moves.